Buttered Popcorn: Recording

 Florence, Mary and Barbara: More butter;

-Florence, Mary, Barbara and Diane: More.
+Florence, Mary, Barbara and Diana: More.

 Despite the fact that Ballard's leads were deemed "too soulful", Buttered Popcorn was considered by Motown's Quality Control department to be the best song to be issued as the Supremes' second Motown single.
 However, Berry Gordy was determined that Ross should be the group's main lead and wanted the group's cover of The Miracles' "Who's Lovin' You" to be the single's A-side.
 In the end, Gordy and Quality Control compromised; the Ballard-led song would remain the single's A-side, but the single would be promoted as if it was a "double A-side" one.

 Critical reception

 Retrospectively, Stevie Chick of The Guardian, listed "Buttered Popcorn" as one of the best 10 Supremes songs.
 Chick expressed that Ballard was 'A bold, big-voiced belter' and described the song as 'A piece of raw, ribald soul lacking the polish that gilded their [The Supremes'] later hits'.
-Also, 'Ballard growls salaciously on Buttered Popcorn that her boyfriend "likes it greasy, and sticky, and salty, and gooey", a knowingly saucy performance that somehow escaped the interference of Motown’s infamous Quality Control department.'
+Also, 'Ballard growls salaciously on Buttered Popcorn that her boyfriend "likes it greasy, and sticky, and salty, and gooey", a knowingly saucy performance that somehow escaped the interference of Motown's infamous Quality Control department.'
 Similarly, Bonnie Stiernberg of Paste wrote 'the innuendo-laced track is not unlike buttered popcorn—salty, fluffy, and oh so good'.
 Contemporary reviews of "Buttered Popcorn" include a B+ from Cashbox, whilst music columnist Wayne Harada in The Honolulu Advertiser called the song 'A novelty' which 'merits attention'.